Homepage / Excursion Guides / Our Favorite Things to Do & See in Caracol

 Caracol's Weather & Climate

-The sky is covered with clouds Understanding the weather and climate of Caracol is key to planning your visit and making the most out of this incredible destination.
+Understanding the weather and climate of Caracol is key to planning your visit and making the most out of this incredible destination.
 Let's dive into what you can expect from Mother Nature during your trip.

 Tropical Climate: A Year-Round Affair